Egypt: 5,000 Years of "You Have To See This"

 Quick Tips

-Avoids the haggling game entirely.
-It’s cheap and reliable.
+Avoids the haggling game entirely, and it's both cheap and reliable across the city.

-The Egyptian National Railways website or your hotel can arrange sleeper tickets.
+The Egyptian National Railways website or your hotel can arrange sleeper tickets properly.

 Seriously.
-The traffic is on another level.
+The traffic is on another level entirely.
 Use a driver or Uber instead.

 Delays happen.
-Don’t book a tight flight connection after a long train or bus journey.
+Don't book a tight flight connection right after a long train or bus journey.

 Related Resources